ibm-cloud-docs/openwhisk/openwhisk_actions.md

     {: codeblock}

   * Python actions always consume a dictionary and produce a dictionary.
-  * The entry method for the action is `main` by default but can be specified explicitly to create the action with the `wsk` CLI by using the `--main` flag.
+  * The entry method for the action is `main` by default but can be specified to create the action with the `wsk` CLI by using the `--main` flag.

 2. Create a `helloPython` action.
     ```